burakdevelopment/satellite-location-visualizer/README.md

 3. **Obtain an API Key:**

    - This project requires an API key to fetch satellite data.
 You'll need to register for an API key from a satellite tracking service (e.g., N2YO, Space-Track).
-Replace `"yourapikey:D"` in the `satellitesimulation (Copy).py` file with your actual API key.
+Replace `"yourapikey:D"` in the `satellitesimulation (Copy).py` file with your actual API key. (from here: http://n2yo.com/api/)

 4. **Run the application:**